Why Doing Nothing Is One of the Most Important Things I Do

 Doing nothing, for me, usually looks very simple.
 I’ll step outside and listen to the wind move through the trees.
 I’ll watch the light change across the yard.
 Sometimes I just sit and stare at the sky, thinking about nothing in particular.
 Other times, thoughts come and go without me trying to chase them or fix them.

 There’s no phone in my hand.
 No music.
-No podcast.
+No death scrolling.
 Just quiet.

 And in that quiet, something settles.